How to Safely Handle, Store & Dispose of Hazardous Substances at Work

 COSHH Training

-Our COSHH Training course provides essential awareness to trainees to help them identify the dangers and adopt safe working practices whilst working with hazardous substances, as well as, comply with the law.
+Our COSHH Training course provides basic awareness to trainees to help them identify the dangers and adopt safe working practices whilst working with hazardous substances, as well as, comply with the law.

 Where Can You Find Information About Hazardous Substances?